Joins (SQL Server)

 - The join is eligible to be executed both by an indexed Nested Loops join or a Hash join physical algorithm.

-- The Hash join uses Batch mode, enabled through the presence of a Columnstore index in the query overall, a Columnstore indexed table being referenced directly by the join, or through the use of the Batch Mode on Rowstore feature.
+- The Hash join uses Batch mode, enabled through the presence of a Columnstore index in the query overall, a Columnstore indexed table being referenced directly by the join, or through the use of the Batch mode on rowstore.

 - The generated alternative solutions of the Nested Loops join and Hash join should have the same first child (outer reference).